 Puppet plans are bundles of tasks that can be combined with other logic.
 They allow you to do complex operations, like run multiple tasks with one command or automatically run certain tasks based on the output of another task.

 Tasks and plans are packaged and distributed as Puppet modules.

 The orchestrator uses pe-orchestration-services, a JVM-based service in PE, to execute on-demand Puppet runs on agent nodes in your infrastructure.
 The orchestrator uses PXP agents to orchestrate changes across your infrastructure.

-The orchestrator (as part of pe-orchestration-services) controls the
+The orchestrator (as part of pe-orchestration-services) controls the functionality for

-puppet-app commands, and also
+puppet plan commands, and also controls the

 The orchestrator is comprised of several components, each with their own configuration and log locations.